-A package of aerodynamic, styling and technology features also contributes towards the Optima Sportswagon plug-in hybrid’s high-efficiency, low CO2 emissions and potential combined fuel economy of up to 188.3mpg on the new WLTP cycle.
+A package of aerodynamic, styling, and technology features also contributes towards the Optima Sportswagon plug-in hybrid’s high-efficiency, low CO2 emissions, and potential combined fuel economy of up to 188.3mpg on the new WLTP cycle.

 HEV Select gives access to two driving modes via a button in the centre console.
-In EV (charge depletion) mode the car runs as a purely electric vehicle when the energy stored in the batteries is adequate, and is able to regenerate electrical power on the move to recharge the batteries.
+In EV (charge depletion) mode the car runs as a purely electric vehicle when the energy stored in the batteries is adequate and is able to regenerate electrical power on the move to recharge the batteries.
 The Optima Sportswagon plug-in hybrid has an all-electric driving range of up to 33 miles.
-HEV (sustaining) mode allows the powertrain to balance the use of motor and petrol engine for a seamless combination of electric and internal combustion power.
+HEV (sustaining) mode allows the powertrain to balance the use of motor and petrol engines for a seamless combination of electric and internal combustion power.
 In this mode, a greater proportion of propulsion comes from the petrol engine and the charge level of the batteries is constantly being topped up for later use.

-Kia's regenerative braking system, now in third generation guise, also allows the car to harvest kinetic energy – energy created by motion – to top up the batteries when coasting or braking.
+Kia's regenerative braking system, now in third-generation guise, also allows the car to harvest kinetic energy – energy created by motion – to top up the batteries when coasting or braking.

-‘PHEV Plus’ versions also feature a Smart Park Assist System (SPAS), a panoramic sunroof, hydrophobic front glass, a smart power tailgate and smart high beam assist for the headlights.
+‘PHEV Plus’ versions also feature a Smart Park Assist System (SPAS), a panoramic sunroof, hydrophobic front glass, a smart power tailgate, and smart high beam assist for the headlights.

 In keeping with every Kia, the Optima Sportswagon plug-in hybrid comes with the company’s unique-in-the-UK seven-year or 100,000-mile warranty, subject to certain wear and tear conditions.
 The warranty is fully transferable should the car be sold before the time or mileage limits have been reached.